-We experiment with five single-label and seven multi-label datasets described in the following.
+Our quantitative comparison focuses on topic classification, while including popular sentiment analysis datasets as control: MovieReviews for single-label classification, and GoEmotions for multi-label classification.
+We include five single-label and seven multi-label datasets described in the following.

-\paragraph{Single-label Datasets} We use the benchmark datasets 20ng, R8, R52, ohsumed, MR, and their standard train-test splits.
-Twenty Newsgroups (20ng)\footnote{\url{http://qwone.com/~jason/20Newsgroups/}} (bydate version) contains long posts categorized into 20 newsgroups. \extended{The mean sequence length is 551 words with a standard deviation (SD) of 2,047.} R8 and R52 are subsets of the R21578 news dataset with 8 and 52 classes, respectively. \extended{The mean sequence length and SD is $119\pm128$ words for R8, and $126 \pm 133$ words for R52.} Ohsumed\footnote{\url{http://disi.unitn.it/moschitti/corpora.htm}} is a corpus of medical abstracts from the MEDLINE database that are categorized into diseases (one per abstract). \extended{The mean sequence length is $285 \pm 123$ words.} Movie Reviews (MR)\footnote{\url{https://www.cs.cornell.edu/people/pabo/movie-review-data/}}~\citep{pang-lee-2005-seeing}, split by \citet{DBLP:conf/kdd/TangQM15}, is a binary sentiment analysis dataset on sentence level\extended{~(mean sequence length and SD: $25 \pm 11$)}.
-Table~\ref{tab:datasets} shows the dataset characteristics. \extended{These were also used in in TextGCN~\citep{DBLP:conf/aaai/YaoM019}.} \extended{The label distribution of each single-label dataset is shown in Appendix~\ref{app:dataset-statistics}.}
+\paragraph{Single-label Datasets} We use the benchmark datasets 20ng, R8, R52, ohsumed, and MR with their standard train-test splits.
+Twenty Newsgroups (20ng)\footnote{\url{http://qwone.com/~jason/20Newsgroups/}} (bydate version) contains long posts categorized into 20 newsgroups.
+R8 and R52 are subsets of the R21578 news dataset with 8 and 52 classes, respectively.
+Ohsumed\footnote{\url{http://disi.unitn.it/moschitti/corpora.htm}} is a corpus of medical abstracts from the MEDLINE database that are categorized into diseases (one per abstract).
+Movie Reviews (MR)\footnote{\url{https://www.cs.cornell.edu/people/pabo/movie-review-data/}}~\cite{pang-lee-2005-seeing}, split by Tang~\etal~\cite{DBLP:conf/kdd/TangQM15}, is a binary sentiment analysis dataset on sentence level.
+Table~\ref{tab:datasets} shows the dataset characteristics.